bdhmedinas/koerber-assignment/README.md

 - Due to time constraints (not enough time), I did not do unit tests and performance tests.
 - No default data is being inserted through docker.
 Despite knowing the existance of "docker-entrypoint-initdb.d" to use with the postgres image, I had an issue derived from the way I'm generating the database.
 Seing as the app is the one generating the tables and the way I configured the containers forces the app to start after the postgres container, when the sql script runs on the container startup, the tables don't exist yet, so it's not able to insert the mock data.
 This obviously has a solution, I just didn't have the time to work arround the issue.
 As a workaround, I used the datasource-initialization mechanism provides to insert users and screens by default.
+- It's possible to update old versions of the filters/branches in this version of the project.
+This causes a conflict with versioning (two filter entries will have the same version).
+Due to lack of time, I was not able to give a proper fix to this issue.